Controversial Fed nominee Shelton stalls in Senate test vote

 Two key Republicans were absent because of COVID-related concerns.
 The 47-50 vote came as the Republican-controlled Senate continues to focus its energies in the post-election lame-duck session on confirming Trump's appointees.

-Shelton is an unusually caustic critic of the Fed and was opposed by two GOP senators in Tuesday's vote.
+Shelton is an unusually caustic critic of the Fed and was opposed by two GOP senators, Susan Collins of Maine and Mitt Romney of Utah, in Tuesday's vote.
 Harris has been focused on the transition to the Biden administration but returned to the chamber for her first vote since winning the vice presidency.

 Senator-elect Mark Kelly, D-Ariz., is likely to join the Senate when the chamber returns from its Thanksgiving break.
 That could leave Shelton short of support for confirmation even if Majority Leader Mitch McConnell, R-Ky., seeks a revote next month.